MarieDetrait-MD/PrimaryRefractoryDLBCL/README.md

 # PrimaryRefractoryDLBCL
-A Machine Learning Approach for predicting primary refractory disease in DLBCL patients
+A Machine Learning approach for predicting primary refractory disease in DLBCL patients.